-You are eligible for a vested retirement benefit if you leave public employment before age 55 and you have five or more years of credited service.
-When you reach age 55, you will be entitled to a retirement benefit based on your age, service and your earnings when you were an active member.
+You are eligible for a vested retirement benefit if you leave public employment before retirement age and you have five years of credited service.
+When you reach retirement age, you will be entitled to a retirement benefit based on your service and salary earned when you were an active member.1

 Your Vested Benefit

 The vested retirement benefit is payable for your lifetime.
-You must elect one of the available payment options, some of which provide for a continuing payment to a designated beneficiary of your choosing after your death.
+You may elect one of several payment options to provide for a continuing payment to a designated beneficiary of your choosing after your death.

-To receive your vested retirement benefit at the earliest possible date, file a retirement application within 90 days before your 55th birthday.
-If we receive your retirement application after your 55th birthday, your vested retirement will be effective the date the application is received.
+To receive your vested retirement benefit at the earliest possible date, file a retirement application within 90 days before you become eligible.
+If we receive your retirement application after you become eligible, your vested retirement will be effective on the date the application is received.

 Remember, it is up to you to file a retirement application when you become eligible and wish to receive your benefit.